jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="jsshowifmaybe" %}

+# <a name="inside_of_class"></a>A subclass of Individual that reduces to text differently depending on the context

+Normally, when you reduce an object of class `Individual` to text, the result is the same as when you call `.name.full()` on the object.
+You can make a subclass of `Individual` that reduces to text in a different way.

+Here is an example module that uses `current_context().inside_of` to detect whether the object representing an individual is being reduced to text inside of a document that is being assembled.
+If it is, the `.name_full()` name is returned, but if the object is being reduced to text for purposes of displaying in the web app, the first name is returned.

+{% highlight python %}
+from docassemble.base.util import current_context, Individual, log

+__all__ = ['AltIndividual']

+class AltIndividual(Individual):

+    def __str__(self):
+        if current_context().inside_of != 'standard':
+            return self.name.full()
+        return self.name.familiar()
+{% endhighlight %}

+Here is an interview that demonstrates the use of the `AltIndividual` class.

+{% include demo-side-by-side.html demo="new-or-existing" %}

 [`sections`]: {{ site.baseurl }}/docs/initial.html#sections
 [how **docassemble** finds questions for variables]: {{ site.baseurl }}/docs/logic.html#variablesearching
 [`show if`]: {{ site.baseurl }}/docs/fields.html#show if